evitral/evitral.github.io/_pages/about.md

 I will be joining Prof. [James Hanna's group](https://cmag.neocities.org/index.html) at the University of Nevada Reno as a postdoc in Fall&#160;2020.

-My research interests lie in mechanics of materials and soft matter, including:
+My **research interests** lie in mechanics of materials and soft matter, including:

 * Continuum mechanical description of soft materials
 * Interplay between mechanics, geometry, and pattern formation
 * Motion and interaction of topological defects
 * Phase-field modeling, including flows and non-classical stresses

+For **author name**, I go by: Eduardo Vitral or E. Vitral